-The Purchasing Department is the only authorized entity within the College to issue purchase orders or as delegated by the Chancellor or the Vice Chancellor of Fiscal Affairs to enter into a contract.
+The Purchasing Department is the only authorized entity within the College to issue purchase orders or, as delegated by the Chancellor or the Vice Chancellor of Fiscal Affairs, to enter into a contract for goods and/or services.
 All purchases shall be made in compliance with the provision listed within the Texas Education Code and College policies.

 The procurement of supplies, equipment and services for the College can only be acquired by the following methods: regular purchase orders, standing purchase orders, procurement cards, Sam’s Card and Direct Pay Request.
 A regular purchase order is the preferred method to purchase goods and services for the College while the additional methods provide increased efficiency and productivity in the purchase of small dollar repetitive purchases.
 The alternative methods shall not be utilized to circumvent the approval and procurement processes.

 Regular Purchase Orders allow the requested product/service to be approved by the approving authorities prior to the actual purchase of the merchandise/service.
 Additionally, the Purchasing Department has the opportunity to source and obtain quotes to ensure a competitive environment exists for College procurements.
 Purchase orders are initiated by the requestor via the Banner requisitioning process.
 All requisitions must include the following information:

 - A complete description of the product/service being requested including stock numbers if applicable and price;

 - The appropriate FOAP code (Fund-Organization-Account-Program);